 Shoulder Pain After Vaccine Administration: Physiotherapy Helps!

 It is that time of year again… Flu Season.
-Experts agree that getting the flu shot is your best defence against the flu.
+Healthcare professionals agree that getting the flu shot is your best defence against the flu.
 The Government of Canada recommends that all residents of New Brunswick receive their vaccine.
 This is important to protect one’s own health as well as the health of our more vulnerable community members.
 Despite this recommendation, there are a number of reasons that people are hesitant to get their vaccine.
 One of these is the possibility of shoulder injury.
 While many people feel a slight discomfort at the site of injection for a couple of days following vaccine

 administration, there are stories of people who experience persistent shoulder pain and lost of movement.
 It is important to know that the risk of this is very low, approximately 1 in 1 million, a much smaller risk than that of getting the flu.